yasiryagi/helpdesk/tokenomics/README.md

 ## Token Issuance

 The issuance of new tJOY will in practice be a cost incurred for all holders of tJOY, both passive and active (with the exception of tokens minted for [KPIs](#kpis) achieved).
-Because of this, it is in the interest of all holders to ensure the platforms resources are well managed, and keep tabs on the [Council Members'](../roles/council-members) spending.
+Because of this, it is in the interest of all holders to ensure the platform's resources are well managed, and keep tabs on the [Council Members'](../roles/council-members) spending.

 Jsgenesis will try to mimic the market forces of supply and demand, by rewarding good behavior through [KPIs](#kpis), to ensure participants have incentives to keep the platform and associated infrastructure running.